Skip to content

 Topics on this page

-A transfer duty exemption can apply to the transfer of property that results from a person’s death, such as when property is distributed from the person’s estate to the beneficiaries of their will or transferred to a joint tenant.
+You might be able to claim a transfer (stamp) duty exemption when transferring property that results from a person’s death, such as when property is distributed from the person’s estate to the beneficiaries of their will or transferred to a joint tenant.

 Form 6 Transmission application for registration as devisee/legatee is not dutiable and does not require a stamp to be lodged with Titles Queensland.